hatchbed/roslog_echo/README.md

 Rosout log messages don't seem to be guaranteed to make it to the console, especially if they are INFO level.
 This can make debugging difficult.
 The rosout.log file doesn't seem to have this problem.
 It also contains some extra metadata that makes it a bit noisy to skim through.
-This tool will tail the rosout.log file and echo new lines to stdout as the are written in a user specified formatting.
+This tool will tail the rosout.log file and echo new lines to stdout as they are written in a user specified formatting.